PrajwalBhagath/EventEZ/README.md

 Make sure you have Android studios or XCode simulator depending on which machine you are running the application on.

-In the terminal navigat to the app location run the following `npm install`
+In the terminal navigate to the app location run the following `npm install`
 This will install the libraries and dependencies that was used during the development